acerempel/threedots-ca-v2/content/collections/pages/introduction.md

 ---
 title: Preface
 parent: home
 description: 'Who am I?
-What is this website; why does it exist; why the punctuation?
-Find here a word of explanation.'
+What is this website; why does it exist; why is it called by the name of a punctuation mark?'
 link_text: About
 updated_by: ef566878-06e2-4591-9b05-2130076004d2
-updated_at: 1617233253
+updated_at: 1617896455
 blueprint: pages
 hide_from_toc: false
 id: e7849b47-140b-4e7a-828b-cad6d1af069d